tomdye/widget-core/README.md

 |getChildrenNodes|Function|Function that returns an array of children DNodes|
 |nodeAttributes|Function[]|An array of functions that return VNodeProperties to be applied to the VNode|

-By default the base widget class applies an `id`, `classes` and `styles` from the widgets specified `state` (either by direct state injection or via an observable store).
+By default the base widget class applies `id`, `classes` and `styles` from the widgets specified `state` (either by direct state injection or via an observable store).

 ```ts
 const myBasicWidget = createWidgetBase({